Understanding the Letter: Content, History, and Relevance

 Understand the circumstances and context of Washington’s visit to Rhode Island and why the George Washington Letter is important to the development of the American concept of religious freedom.

-George Washington, President; Thomas Jefferson, Vice-President; and other prominent political figures of their day, traveled throughout the New England states to promote ratification of the first amendments to the Constitution of the new nation.
+George Washington, President; Thomas Jefferson, Secretary of State; and other prominent political figures of their day, traveled throughout the New England states to promote ratification of the first amendments to the Constitution of the new nation.

 On August 17, 1790 they reached Newport, then the capital of Rhode Island, and were greeted by the city’s leaders.
 These men represented the varied political, economic, and religious interests of the residents.
 Many of them read welcoming messages to the visitors.